Search Wisconsin State Records Online (Free)

 An image showing free Wisconsin jail warrant records for inmates can be found using county sheriff inmate search tools found online.

-To learn how to get jail paperwork, individuals can use the local county government websites.
+To learn how to get jail paperwork, individuals can use the local county government websites, particularly the county sheriff’s office.
 For example, if a person is searching for an individual in jail in Milwaukee County, they can do the following:

 1. Search ‘Wisconsin (County Name) Sheriff’s Office